-I1 - Workshop - Panel Presentation / Atelier - Présentation d'un panelStrategies for Effective Collaboration Between Settlement Workers and School inclusion of immigrants in schools and their communities in Canada.
-This workshop will highlight the collaboration between the three (3) local partners to improve the capacity of schools to welcome newcomer youth as well as their parents to ensure a successful school journey and experience for young people.
-Participants in this workshop will learn the keys to a successful collaboration between a SWIS service provide service provider and a School Board or Division
+I1 - Workshop - Panel Presentation / Atelier - Présentation d'un panel Dockside 1, lower level, hotel

+Strategies for Effective Collaboration Between Settlement Workers and School

+The Settlement Workers in Schools initiative is a very important leverage for the settlement and inclusion of immigrants in schools and their communities across Canada.
+This workshop will highlight the collaboration between the three (3) local partners to improve the capacity of schools to welcome newcomer youth as well as their parents to ensure a successful school journey and experience for newcomer youth.
+Participants in this workshop will learn the keys to a successful collaboration between a SWIS service provider and a School Board or Division.
+Francophone are welcome to attend.